Deportation of Kilmar Abrego Garcia: Abrego Garcia's return

-The government brought Abrego Garcia back to the US on June 6 to face new criminal charges in Tennessee, and the DOJ then asked Xinis to pause the proceedings in her court in anticipation of their filing a motion to dismiss the case entirely.
+The government brought Abrego Garcia back to the U.S. on June 6 to face new criminal charges in Tennessee, and the DOJ then asked Xinis to pause the proceedings in her court in anticipation of their filing a motion to dismiss the case entirely.
 Abrego Garcia's lawyers opposed this, arguing that the government had engaged in "blatant, willful and persistent violations of court orders" and should be held to account for them, and that Xinis still had jurisdiction to find the government in contempt.
 On June 11, Abrego Garcia's lawyers filed a motion alleging that the government had not only ignored court orders, but had "willfully sought to impede the discovery process", and they asked Xinis to impose sanctions.
-Five days later, the government filed its motion to dismiss the case, arguing that because Abrego Garcia was now back in the US, the case was moot.
+Five days later, the government filed its motion to dismiss the case, arguing that because Abrego Garcia was now back in the U.S., the case was moot.
 His lawyers opposed dismissal, and in early July, Xinis denied the government's motion to dismiss the case.

 On July 2, his lawyers asked for permission to file an amended complaint.
 In their motion, they stated that during his time in El Salvador, Abrego Garcia was subject to "severe beatings, severe sleep deprivation, inadequate nutrition, and psychological torture".
 The motion also said that the prison staff at CECOT had separated prisoners who had gang member tattoos from those who did not, and placed him in the group of prisoners without gang tattoos.

-Judge Xinis ruled on July 23 that when Abrego Garcia is released from pretrial detention in his criminal case in Tennessee, the government cannot immediately take him into immigration custody, and that if the government plans to deport him to a third country, he must be given 72 hours notice, so that he will not be at risk of "re-deportation without due process".
+Judge Xinis ruled on July 23 that when Abrego Garcia is released from pretrial detention in his criminal case in Tennessee, the government could not immediately take him into immigration custody, and that if the government planned to deport him to a third country, he must be given 72 hours notice, so that he would not be at risk of "re-deportation without due process".
 The same day, Judge Crenshaw in Tennessee rejected the government's request that he revoke his ruling that Abrego Garcia be released pending trial.